papertank/envoy-deploy/readme.md

 Before using on live server, it is best to test on a local VM (like [Laravel Hometead](https://laravel.com/docs/5.4/homestead)) first.

 ## Changes

+V2.1 - Updated init to only initialize (rather than deploy).

 v2.0 - Switched to using DotEnv (removing `envoy.config.php`) and cleaned up tasks/stories.